Journal of Precision Biosciences

 6. Conclusion

-This systematic review and meta-analysis highlight the power of omics approaches in uncovering molecular mechanisms and potential biomarkers across diverse biological systems.
+This review highlights the power of omics approaches in uncovering molecular mechanisms and potential biomarkers across diverse biological systems.
 Despite heterogeneity and methodological variations, consistent patterns emerged that advance our understanding of gene, protein, and metabolite interactions.
 These findings underscore the value of integrative omics analyses for precision medicine, biomarker discovery, and functional insights, while emphasizing the need for standardized protocols and comprehensive data sharing to improve reproducibility and clinical translation in future studies.

 References